JohnMachado11/Leetcode-Algorithms/README.md

 # Leetcode-Algorithms

-All Algorithms are currently implemented in:
+Nearly all Algorithms are currently implemented in:

 **Python**